LoganR333/UNH-IT718/Lab7-OpenId-Connect/README.md

 - Ports matter:  http://localhost and http://localhost:8080 are not the same.

 > [!IMPORTANT]
-> Edit the lambda function to your client id.
+> Edit the lambda function to use your client id.

-> [!IMPORTANT]
-> You will need to come back and adjust these settings once the CloudFront URLs are known.

 You can click on the more info button (upper right) to see your client id and secret.